Trump signs Russia sanctions bill into law

-WASHINGTON — President Donald Trump signed a bill imposing new sanctions on Russia Wednesday morning, putting to rest questions about whether he would support the legislation passed by Congress last week.
+WASHINGTON — President Donald Trump signed a bill imposing new sanctions on Russia Wednesday morning, putting to rest questions about whether he would support the legislation passed by Congress last week while excoriating the measure as "significantly flawed."

 The bill sanctions Russia — citing its cyberhacking as well as aggression in Ukraine and Syria — while also slapping new sanctions on North Korea and Iran.
 But the legislation also makes it harder for the president to lift these sanctions unilaterally, requiring permission from Congress before waiving them.

 Trump signed the bill behind closed doors, with no press coverage.
-Counselor to the President Kellyanne Conway confirmed Trump signed the legislation on Fox News.
+In one White House statement released after the signing, billed after the fact as a the "official signing statement," the president called some of the provisions "clearly unconstitutional."

+In a second statement, Trump lamented that the bill "encroaches on the executive branch's authority to negotiate."

+"The Framers of our Constitution put foreign affairs in the hands of the President.
+This bill will prove the wisdom of that choice," Trump said, adding that he signed legislation he disagrees with "for the sake of national unity."

 Secretary of State Rex Tillerson told reporters Tuesday that neither he, nor President Trump, "were very happy" about the way Congress put these new sanctions in place, but anticipated the bill would be signed anyway.